sirchuck/site_works/README.md

             This decrypts your encryption.
 You use the same key and iv and method you did when you encrpted.
         $this->_tool->sodium_encrypt($string, $nonce=false, $key=false)
             This will use sodium to encrypt your string.
 Leave $nonce or $key false to automaically use config value.
+            NOTE: I suggest you use Blob/medblob/tinyblob type field to store sodium in a DB.
+Binary & VarBinary field types can report incorrect data.
         $this->_tool->sodium_decrypt($string, $nonce=false, $key=false)
             This will use sodium to decrypt your string.
 Leave $nonce or $key false to automaically use config value.
         $this->_tool->sodium_check($encryted_string, $string, $nonce=false, $key=false)